infantinoalex/nao_demo2015/README.md

 Victoria Albanese

 # WIP
-Last Updated July 7, 2015
+Last Updated August 5, 2015

 # WOW THIS CODE IS CRAP
 Yes, we are aware that most of our code could be condensed and organized much better, but we are still newbies